Called

 Public international law

 Prior to being called to the Ontario Bar, Melina completed her legal training in Toronto, at the Crown Law Office of the Ministry of the Attorney General of Ontario, the civil litigation office for the government of Ontario.
-She has previously held positions at the Court of Justice of the European Union (CJEU) in Luxembourg, the Office of the UN Prosecutor at the Extraordinary Chambers in the Courts of Cambodia (ECCC) in Phnom Penh, where she assisted with the final submissions in Case 004 (Investigation of Yim Tith), and as an international arbitration intern at Wilmer Hale LLP in London.
+She has previously held positions at the Court of Justice of the European Union (CJEU) in Luxembourg, the Office of the UN Prosecutor at the Extraordinary Chambers in the Courts of Cambodia (ECCC) in Phnom Penh, where she assisted with the final submissions in Case 004 (Investigation of Yim Tith), and as part of the international arbitration team at Wilmer Hale LLP in London.

 Education